ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

-# Query Optimization in {{ ydb-short-name }}
+# Query optimization in {{ ydb-short-name }}

 {{ ydb-short-name }} uses two types of query optimizers: a rule-based optimizer and a cost-based optimizer.
-The cost-based optimizer is used for complex queries, usually analytical ([OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing)), while rule-based optimization works on all queries.
+The cost-based optimizer is used for complex queries, typically analytical ([OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing)), while rule-based optimization works on all queries.

-A query plan is a graph of operations, such as reading data from a source, filtering a data stream by a predicate, or more complex operations such as [JOIN](../yql/reference/syntax/join.md) и [GROUP BY](../yql/reference/syntax/group_by.md).
-Optimizers in YDB take an initial query plan as input and transform it into a more efficient plan that is equivalent to the initial one in terms of the returned result.
+A query plan is a graph of operations, such as reading data from a source, filtering a data stream by a predicate, or performing more complex operations such as [JOIN](../yql/reference/syntax/join.md) and [GROUP BY](../yql/reference/syntax/group_by.md).
+Optimizers in {{ ydb-short-name }} take an initial query plan as input and transform it into a more efficient plan that is equivalent to the initial one in terms of the returned result.

-## Rule-based Optimizer
+## Rule-based optimizer

-A significant part of the optimizations in YDB is applicable to almost any query plan, which eliminates the need to analyze alternative plans and their costs.
+A significant part of the optimizations in {{ ydb-short-name }} applies to almost any query plan, eliminating the need to analyze alternative plans and their costs.
 The rule-based optimizer consists of a set of heuristic rules that are applied whenever possible.
-For example, it is useful to filter out data as early as possible in the execution plan for any query.
-Each optimizer rule comprises a condition that triggers the rule and rewriting logic that is executed when the plan is applied.
+For example, it is beneficial to filter out data as early as possible in the execution plan for any query.
+Each optimizer rule comprises a condition that triggers the rule and a rewriting logic that is executed when the plan is applied.
 Rules are applied iteratively as long as any rule conditions match.

 ## Cost-Based Query Optimizer